jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

-##Notes

-This work lists features of HTML5 with nice and detailed methods of checking HTML5 features support pg 35.

-Mention a solution for Video: Video for Everybody!

 Some things (as geolocation) are different specifications but are treated as the HTML5 as well.
 Others we're splited from the HTML5 strictly speaking, but are treated once again as HTML5 (as the